mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 25 May 2025

-- The average temperature today is 15.51˚C,
+- The average temperature today is 15.91˚C,
-- With highs of 16.66˚C and lows of 14.83˚C,
+- With highs of 16.75˚C and lows of 15.38˚C,
-- It may feel like 14.79˚C with light rain
+- It may feel like 15.07˚C with scattered clouds
-- The wind speed is 8.05m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 64%
+- The pressure is 1009hPa and humidity is 58%
 - The sun will rise at 04:01 and set at 20:09

 <!-- weather_marker ends -->